hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 - We also need examples of non-chime audio in order to train our classifier, so let's choose some clips at random.
 The `RandomTags.py` script in Audio Tagging Toolkit will handle the details.

 ```
-python RandomTags.py -n 3 -s 3 -e -i /path/to/example.mp3 -o /path/to/output_dir/
+python RandomTags.py -n 5 -s 3 -e -i /path/to/example.mp3 -o /path/to/output_dir/
 ```
-- The example above will extract three clips from example.mp3, each three seconds long.
+- The example above will extract five clips from example.mp3, each three seconds long.
 It will then export them as WAV files to a specified output directory.

 - Create a folder on your desktop called "NBC_Not_Chimes."
 Try entering a command like the one above to see if it works.

 - If you don't want to enter a new `RandomTags.py` command for each file, you can loop through your audio files using a short bash script:

 ```
+cd ~/Desktop/audio-tagging-toolkit-master/

 for filename in ~/Desktop/NBC_Radio/*.mp3; do
-python RandomTags.py -n 3 -s 3 -e -i $filename -o ~/Desktop/NBC_Not_Chimes/ ;
+python RandomTags.py -n 5 -s 3 -e -i $filename -o ~/Desktop/NBC_Not_Chimes/ ;
 done
 ```